-Enclosed Subwoofer System with Single 12W3v3-2 Subwoofer Driver, Dark Gray / Black Carpet (500 W, 2 Ω) - Ported Enclosure
+Enclosed Subwoofer System with Single 12W3v3-2 Subwoofer, Dark Gray / Black Carpet (500 W, 2 Ω) - Ported Enclosure

 JL Audio's patented High Output Enclosures are designed to deliver the ultimate high-performance bass experience with a rare combination of superb sound quality and awesome output.

 JL Audio's patented, chamber-coupled port design (U.S. patent #6,625,292) wraps around the inner enclosure boundary and terminates on one side of the woofer, coupling the port output to the woofer's direct output.
 This also provides the necessary surface area and port length to maximize the performance of the W3v3 driver.